helenaholley/OCBE-Textbook/_sources/OCBE_II/Chapter 9 - Phosphate Transfer Reactions.md

-**P9.14**: The gluconeogenesis (sugar-building) pathway enzyme glucose-6-phosphatase catalyzes an *indirect* phosphate hydrolysis reaction with a phosphohistidine intermedia/OCBE_IIte ('indirect hydrolysis' in this context means that a water molecule does *not* directly attack glucose-6-phosphate).
+**P9.14**: The gluconeogenesis (sugar-building) pathway enzyme glucose-6-phosphatase catalyzes an *indirect* phosphate hydrolysis reaction with a phosphohistidine intermediate ('indirect hydrolysis' in this context means that a water molecule does *not* directly attack glucose-6-phosphate).